Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 - The company is tied to a clear UK jurisdiction (E&W / Scotland / NI)

-A PO Box can still be used for general correspondence, but not as your official registered office.
+A PO Box may still be used for general correspondence, but not as your official registered office.

 Why a PO Box is not acceptable as a Registered Office